picohari/atmega128_alpine-mbus-emulator/README.md

 ```
 Compile the code by running the makefile with `make`

 On my board the external crystal oscillator has 16Mhz, the timing parameters in the code have been adjusted to match this value.
+Final tuning was made with logic analyzer.

 To program the AVR and set fuses I prefer the [USBasp](http://www.fischl.de/usbasp/).